 Option kits are available through your dealer.
-Contact Daewoo for information on available one-way (single-acting) and two-way (double-acting) piping / valving / auxiliary control kits.
-Because Daewoo cannot anticipate, identify or test all of the attachments that owners may wish to install on their machines, please contact Daewoo for authorization and approval of attachments, and their compatibility with options kits.
+Contact DOOSAN for information on available one-way (single-acting) and two-way (double-acting) piping / valving / auxiliary control kits.
+Because DOOSAN cannot anticipate, identify or test all the attachments that owners may wish to install on their machines, please contact DOOSAN for authorization and approval of attachments, and their compatibility with optional kits.